-This “quick bread” gets a dose of tang and the benefit of fermentation with the addition of a sourdough starter.
-Still just barely sweetened and filled with pumpkin spice, this is a tasty bread that can be served throughout the fall.
+This well-known bread gets a dose of tang and the benefit of fermentation with the addition of a sourdough starter.
+Still just barely sweetened and filled with pumpkin pie spice, it is a tasty bread that can be served throughout the fall.

-In a large bowl, beat together sourdough starter, pumpkin, milk, or cultured dairy, and flour.
-Cover and let sit in a warm place for 12 to 24 hours.
+- In a large bowl, beat together sourdough starter, pumpkin, milk, and flour.
+Cover and ferment in a warm place for 12-24 hours.

-In a separate small bowl, whisk together salt, pumpkin spice, baking soda, and baking powder.
+- In a separate small bowl, whisk together salt, pumpkin pie spice, baking soda, and baking powder.

-With a stiff wooden spoon or fork, mix butter-egg-honey mixture into sourdough batter until mostly combined.
-Sprinkle dry ingredients over the top of dough and stir that in until just combined.
+- Mix butter mixture into sourdough batter until mostly combined.
+Sprinkle dry ingredients over the dough and stir in until just combined.

-Pour into buttered large loaf pan.
-Bake for 60 minutes, check for doneness, and bake for 15 to 20 minutes longer as needed.
-Loaf is done when it is uniformly firm on top and a toothpick or knife comes out clean.
+- Pour into buttered large loaf pan.
+Bake 60 minutes or until uniformly firm on top and a toothpick inserted into the center comes out clean.